xantaren/grab-a-cookie-n-run-back/README.md

 4. Click on "Load unpacked" button that appears after enabling developer mode.
 5. Navigate to the directory containing the extension files and select it.
 6. The extension should now be installed and visible in your Chrome browser.

+## FAQ
+Q: I don't see the "Grab a cookie" option in the menu when I right click on the page.
+A: It'll only show when you're on "SystemParking.html".
+I'm sure you wouldn't want to see the option everytime you right-click.